SeanFromIT/blogv7/now.md

 Is there anything I can help you do?
 Get in touch.

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=ufoundergroun-20&language=en_US&marketplace=amazon&region=US&placement=0143124986&asins=0143124986&linkId=73621ffc16391df402042bd6716b7826&show_border=true&link_opens_in_new_window=true"></iframe>

-**What I'm reading:**

-Just finished *[It Doesn't Have to be Crazy at Work](https://amzn.to/334Vjtc)* by Fried & Heinemeier of Basecamp fame.

-You can find other books in my library on [Goodreads](https://www.goodreads.com/review/list/1509252?shelf=business)

 *This page inspired by Derek Sivers' [/now page](http://nownownow.com/) movement.*
 </section>